jpduyx/alpine-asterisk/README.md

 Database support
 ----------------

-By default, Asterisk PBX strre CDR's to the CSV file, but also support databases.
+By default, Asterisk PBX store CDR's to the CSV file, but also support databases.
 Refer Asterisk PBX documentation for ODBC support.

 For Postgre SQL include following lines to your Dockerfile: